 “Coachability is the willingness to be corrected and to act on that correction.
 When we are coachable, we are prepared to be wrong.
 We can withstand a high degree of candor.
 We are willing to let others evaluate — and perhaps even plumb the depths of our performance because we understand that the journey of personal development cannot be traveled alone.
 We understand that our first fiduciary obligation is to ourselves, and that obligation is to gain accurate self-knowledge and then take the next step of progress.
 For the highly coachable, feedback, as the chalkboard aphorism goes, really is the breakfast of champions.” ~ Timothy R. Clark

 It would be weird to ask someone “are you ready to be wrong about what it will take to be successful?” but answering “yes” to that question would be like saying “yes” to succeeding in life.
-I don’t know many things for certain, but one guarantee I have in life is that I am wrong more than I would like to be, and that learning when I’m wrong helps me be right.
+I don’t know many things for certain, but one guarantee I have in life is that I am wrong more than I would like to be, and that the awareness that I could be wrong is what will help me be right.

 Adopting a coachable mentality is a personal journey – only you can help you get better at it, but the good news is that you can get better at it.
 Coachability is a skill.
 If I could learn it, anyone can… you can.